cchauve/AGO-pipeline/doc/manual.md

 by the method used to computed reconciled gene trees.

-All three pipelines assumes that the input data contains a species tree, a set of gene families, gene orders for extant species and the DNA sequences for the genes in each family.
+All three pipelines assumes that the input data contains a species tree, a set of homologous gene families, gene orders for extant species and the DNA sequences for the genes in each family.

 ### Pipeline 1, based on GeneRax

-In the first pipeline, the following steps are implemented:
+In the first pipeline (the `GeneRax` pipeline), the following steps are implemented:
 - for each gene family, an MSA is computed using `MACSE`;
 - for each gene family, a reconciled gene tree is computed from its MSA using `GeneRax`;
 - for each ancestral species, a set of candidate ancestral gene adjacencies, that might not be compatible with a linear ancestral gene order, is computed using `DeCoSTAR`;